cabralsr/FirstProject/README.md

 ## =====|Introduction|=====
-This is my first project utilizing Java, and I'm want shared a space for admirad peoples RPG (Role Play-Gaming)
+This is my first project using Java, and I'm want shared a space for RPG (Role Play-Gaming) admirers where they can an agend with their stories, characters, campaigns and other things from this universe.